COMPLETE DISMISSAL

 University Lakes Justice Court – Maricopa County

 Ms. A.N. was charged with Super Extreme DUI, A.R.S.
 28-1382(A)(2) while she had her felony Aggravated DUI pending in a separate Maricopa County Court.
 M.S.
 A.N. was contacted following a crash and investigated for DUI.
-Following her arrested and release to a family member, a blood alcohol test showed her BAC was greater than .300 within two hours of driving and she was cited for Super Extreme DUI greater than .20.
+Following her arrest and release to a family member, a blood alcohol test showed her BAC was greater than .300 within two hours of driving and she was cited for Super Extreme DUI greater than .20.
 Read More

 176 DAYS OF JAIL AVOIDED ON FELONY AGGRAVATED DUI PASSENGER IN CAR UNDER 15 YEARS OF AGE A.R.S.
 28-1383